Interpreting GNN-based IDS Detections Using Provenance Graph Structural Features: Background and Related Work

-Due to the importance of explainability in security applications, we have seen several explainers for \ml-based security analysis.
-LEMNA~\cite{guo2018lemna} focused on classifying PDF malware and detecting a function's entry point in binary code using regression mixture models to approximate the decision boundary.
-But these models are unable to predict the \gnn's decision boundary since the \gnn's decision boundary is created based on the topological and structural relationships in graphs which is not taken into account by the regression mixture models.
-Recent works such as CFGExplainer~\cite{herath2022cfgexplainer} are very specialized in explaining data from a certain distribution and suffer when out-of-distribution data or new data is used.
-Herath~\etal~\cite{herath2022cfgexplainer} explains \gnn-based malware classification using control flow graphs.
-Therefore, it cannot be directly applied to provenance-based ML pipelines, whereas our explainer can be directly applied.
+\heading{Explaining \ml-based Security Models.} Due to the importance of explainability in the security domain, several explainability frameworks have been proposed for \ml-based security solutions.
+LEMNA ~\cite{guo2018lemna} focused on classifying PDF malware and detecting a function's entry point in binary code using regression mixture models as a localized surrogate to approximate the classifier's decision boundary.
+CFGExplainer~\cite{herath2022cfgexplainer} use deep surrogate models to explain \gnns but work exclusively work on homogeneous graphs.

-Jacob \etal~\cite{jacobs2022ai} proposed TRUSTEE, an immediate predecessor work closest to \pname, which extends the \dt model to produce high-fidelity and low-complexity decision trees to determine the trustworthiness of complex \ml detectors against a variety of network attacks.
-However, TRUSTEE works on readily available features from network packets (\eg packet header entries), whereas \pname focuses on abstract graph structure and proposes new features associated with their problem space interpretations.

-\pname is a black box technique that focuses on \gnn-based security detectors whose model structures are far more opaque and complex than other models. \gnns often use multiple layers of nodes and edges to process and analyze the data, and it can be difficult to understand how the network is making decisions or arriving at predictions.
-Worse, \gnns often use complex mathematical operations and algorithms, which can further add to their complexity.
-Many \gnns are designed to be highly effective at solving specific tasks, and the focus on improving performance often impedes interpretability.